royal-surnoi/CI_server_configuration/README.md

 This script is designed to configure Jenkins, Git, Maven, Node.js, and Angular on your system.
 Follow the instructions below to execute the script.

 ## Prerequisites
+- The script requires sudo permissions to execute successfully.

-Ensure that you have the necessary permissions to execute scripts on your system.
+- Ensure that you have the necessary permissions to execute scripts on your system.

 ## Script Execution